ntanis-dev/essentials-for-spotify/README.md

 - **Loop Song**\
   Repeats the current song.

+- **Playback Mode**\
+  A button that combines shuffle, loop context and loop song into one.

 - **Like / Unlike**\
   Adds the current song to your liked songs or removes it if already liked.